 Grade 2 (RN Level 1-5)

-An employee may only be appointed into a Grade 2 role following an advertised selection process.
+An employee may only be appointed into a Grade 2 role following a selection process.

 Progression between Levels 1 to 5 within Grade 2 may be applied upon the satisfactory attainment of the assessment and meeting all required targets of the role.